masayafunakoshi1/Tired-Nomads/README.md

 A map application to mark where you've slept during a road-trip.
-Using React, Google-Maps-API, Places-Autocomplete, Geocode, and Combo box inputs, references, and styles.
+Using React, Google-Maps-API, Places-Autocomplete, Geocode, and Combo box.
 Using firestore as backend for user-authentication and storing data, allowing users personalized maps and the ability to leave reviews, comments, and share their own maps.

 # Getting Started with Create React App